prashantpandeygit/scM/README.md

 ## Normalization

-To Use the same expression scale expected by the model:
+To use the same expression scale expected by the model:

-- Already normalized: `norm_type=False`
+- Already normalized: `norm_type="False"`
 - Raw UMI counts: `norm_type="cpm_log1p"`
 - TPM values: `norm_type="tpm_log1p"`

-Do not recompute z-score on new data. model internally applies the train set `train_mean.npy` and `train_std.npy`.
+Do not recompute z-score on new data.
+The model internally applies the training set

 ## Inference